Toggle menu

 Coast management and protection

-The Chancel Coastal Observatory (CCO) is an initiative to provide strategic coastal monitoring for the whole coastline of South-East England from Dorset around to the Thames Estuary.
+The Channel Coastal Observatory (CCO) is an initiative to provide strategic coastal monitoring for the whole coastline of South-East England from Dorset around to the Thames Estuary.

 The CCO co-ordinate and manage a range of databases on coastal conditions including wave data, aerial photographs and beach profiles.
-These assist work by partner organisations.
+This information is of invaluable assistance to those working in or beside the sea.

 Channel Coast Observatory